ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 # Setup
 ```
-libraryDependencies += "com.github.zuinnote" %% "spark-hadoopcryptoledger-ds" % "1.2.0"
+libraryDependencies += "com.github.zuinnote" %% "spark-hadoopcryptoledger-ds" % "1.1.2"
 ```

-The library is published for Scala 2.10 and 2.11.
+The library is currently published for Scala 2.10 and 2.11.
 It will be published for 2.12 once Spark supports it.

 ## Information Spark 2.2 and outdated Bouncy Castle library
 As [omervk and liorregev point out](https://github.com/ZuInnoTe/spark-hadoopcryptoledger-ds/issues/9), Spark 2.2 uses jets3t 0.9.3, which depends on an outdated version of Bouncy Castle.